dansmyers/IntroToCS/README.md

 | Score of less than 60% on an exam       | One full letter grade  |

 These penalties are cumulative.
 For example, if you failed to satisfactorily complete two major projects, your base grade would be lowered by 2 letters, from A to C.

+**To earn a higher grade**, complete the Challenge Projects.
+There will at least 3 and each one will raise your grade by a fraction of a letter, e.g. B to B+.
+Completing the basic course work and three challenge projects will earn an A.

 ### Why Are You Doing This To Us?